-Motion Action Required Action By Status F.1 0040 0 "I'M. 15 16-02-135 That the County covers the additional cost of the survey on Plan 5999CL, Lot E to date and have administration release a copy of the report to the landowner informing them that the initial investigation survey has been completed.
+Motion Action Required Action By Status February 22, 16-02-135 2016 Council Meeting That the County covers the additional cost of the survey on Plan 5999CL, Lot E to date and have administration release a copy of the report to the landowner informing them that the initial investigation survey has been completed.
 Byron Refer to Motion 18-06-411 In progress.
 Meeting with landowners.
 Impacted by 2020 flood.
-May 10, 2016 Regular Council Meeting 16-05-354 That administration be authorized to proceed as follows in regards to the Zama Crown Land Procurement: cancel PLS 080023; pursue acquisition of land parcels as identified on the map presented in red; identify a parcel of land to be subdivided from Title Number 102 145 574 +1 (Short Legal 0923884; 21; 1) and offered for trade or sale to Alberta Environment and Parks due to its unsuitability for a hamlet development, specifically the land use restrictions per Alberta Energy Regulator.
-Don PLS Cancelled.
+May 10, 2016 I S Regular Council Meeting 16-05-354 That administration be authorized to proceed as follows in regards to the Zama Crown Land Procurement: Don PLS Cancelled.
 Asset list with all leases, caveats, dispositions, easements, etc. Response Received from AEP 2017-11-27.
 Application submitted.
 RFD to Council once response is received to our application.
-Regular Council Meeting 16-07-526 That the County pursue purchasing the leased lands at the Hutch Lake campground.
+July 12, 2016 Regular Council Meeting 16-07-526 That the County pursue purchasing the leased lands at the Hutch Lake campground.
 Don Len Application for purchase of Hutch Lake has been filed.
-8 Council Meeting • 18-04-314 That administration be authorized to proceed with a Department License of Occupation (DLO) for existing and future walking trail expansion on SE 14-106-15-W5 once the title transfer has been completed for SE 15-106-15-W5.
+April 25, 2018 3 Council Meeting 18-04-314 That administration be authorized to proceed with a Department License of Occupation (DLO) for existing and future walking trail expansion on SE 14-106-15-W5 once the title transfer has been completed for SE 15-106-15-W5.
 Don Application submitted.
 FNC process 18-04-315 That administration move forward in purchasing more land north of the existing Hutch Lake Cabins and that final costs be brought back to Council for decision.
 Don Sketch plan completed.
 Application to purchase is in progress.
 8 Council Meeting 18-06-432 That the County apply to Alberta Environment & Parks for a bank stabilization and clean-up along the Peace River in the Hamlet of Fort Vermilion as a result of the ice jam flooding event.
 Byron In progress.
 Engineering report received.
 (WSP) Working on application.
 2020 Flood Mitigation